 CC 2.0: Communication and Information

-The communications and information criteria of SOC 2 address how service organizations handle internal and external communication and information flows.
+The communications and information criteria of SOC 2 address how organizations handle internal and external communication and information flows.

 CC2.1 states that “the entity obtains or generates and uses relevant, quality information to support the functioning of internal control.”